chethanvasishta/essential-cs/README.md

     - When is the space for a and b in foo() created and destroyed?
     - [Stack Frames] Who creates the stack frame foo()?
 Who destroys it?
     - Can you describe the stack frame structure for the main() calling foo()?
 What all does it contain?
+    - Can you intentionally overwrite any arbitrary address location inside a thread stack?
+        - If not, who prevents it?
+What's the mechanism to prevent it?
 6. [Recursion] Can you describe the stack frame for main() calling foo() calling foo()?
     - Are a and b of foo shared across recursion calls?
     - Can any function recursively call itself?